NJacobsohn/Hearthstone-Data-Analysis/README.md

 [matching]: https://github.com/NJacobsohn/Hearthstone-Data-Analysis/blob/master/img/deck_matching_class_pop.png

 So there really doesn't seem to be any sort of tie-in between what decks were highly rated versus what classes people like playing.
-But there it something interesting about the best decks plot.
-All of the decks on it but 1 are actually good decks, the outlier being Purify Priest.
+But there it something interesting about the highest rated decks.
+Every deck on it is a deck with a high winrate, except for one.
+This beautiful little outlier is Purify Priest.
 Purify Priest (at the time) boasted, if you were lucky, around a 10% winrate.

 #### **What's a Purify???**